Appendix A — ML-Stats Dictionary

 Equivalent to:

-Dependent variable, endogeneous variable, response variable, output or target.
+Dependent variable, endogenous variable, response variable, output or target.

 Output